 How To Make Chicken Corn Chowder Recipe

-Second, toast your roux for just a moment before adding your liquid.
+Toasting – Toast your roux (after whisking in the flour) for just a minute or so before adding your liquid.
 It’ll help cook-off that floury taste you don’t want in your chowder.

 Chicken – In the interest of convenience and flavor, I opt for rotisserie chicken in this recipe.
 Then all you need to do is shred it or pull it off the bone and chop it up.
 You’ll need about 3 cups of meat so use white meat, dark meat, or a combination of both!

-Flour –Just a little bit of all-purpose flour helps thicken up your soup to a creamy dreamy consistency.
+Flour – A little bit of all-purpose flour helps thicken up your soup to a creamy dreamy consistency.

 Corn – A combination of cream-style corn and whole kernel corn gives this its sweet nuances and incredible texture.